-We designed a de-novo mammalian riboswitch that we have observed responds to small molecules and switch genes on and off in mammalian cells.
+We designed de-novo mammalian riboswitches that we have observed respond to small molecules to switch genes on and off in mammalian cells and in vivo in mice.
 Our riboswitch contains a stretch of RNA sequence, called an aptamer, that binds to a specific small molecule.
 The riboswitch is inserted into the therapeutic transgene cDNA.
-In the absence of the specific small molecule, the unbound riboswitch folds into the shape that drives the destruction of the entire RNA message and no therapeutic protein is produced in the absence of the small molecule.
+In the absence of the specific small molecule, the unbound riboswitch folds into the shape that drives the destruction of the RNA message and no therapeutic protein is produced in the absence of the small molecule.
 However, when the small molecule is present and binds to the riboswitch it adopts the alternative RNA shape, causing stable messages to be formed and the therapeutic protein to be produced.